Twentysix26/Red-Docs/red/red_guide_command_args.md

 * `channel_mentions` - string of channel mentions. ex. `!announce @Kowlin come to #general` would give `#general`

 #### target *not implemented yet*
-has no attributes
+This has the same attributes as **author** would but for the targeted user

-The member object of the 1st mentioned person. ex. `!display_help @Kowlin` would give the member object for Kowlin.
-This has the same attributes as **author** would.
-target is author if nobody is mentioned.
+The member object of the 1st mentioned person. ex. `!display_help @Kowlin` would give the member object for Kowlin. target is author if nobody is mentioned.

 #### target_channel *not implemented yet*
-has no attributes
+This has the same attributes as **channel** would but for the targeted channel

 The channel object of the 1st mentioned channel. ex. `!topic #spam-a-lot` would give the channel object for the spam-a-lot channel.
-This has the same attributes as **channel** would.
 target_channel is channel if no channel is mentioned.